PremkumarManoharan/LLMDeploy-Local/README.md

 - Streaming responses from a backend API
 - Suggested questions to guide user interactions
-- Maintains the context of the last five messages for each new prompt
+- Maintains the context of the last two messages for each new prompt
 - User-friendly interface with a chat-like experience

 ## Prerequisites